kdegnan1/kdegnan1.github.io/README.md

 This is my personal site.
-Check it out here: https://kdegnan1.github.io/
+Check it out [here]https://kdegnan1.github.io/